AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/caching/how-to/disable-caching.md

        Header unset Cache-Control
        Header unset Expires

-       # Instructs the CDN to not cache the response.
+       # Instructs the Browser and the CDN to not cache the response.
-       Header set Cache-Control "private"
+       Header always set Cache-Control "private"
    </LocationMatch>
    ```